Coppernic/coppernic.github.io/docs/product/access-rfd40.md

 SDK
 ------------
-CoreService v2.2.4 or higer needs to be installed for this device.
+CoreService v2.2.4 or higher needs to be installed on this device.

 Specifications
 --------------